eformsignen/eformsignen.github.io/help/chapter4.rst

 Overview of Components
 ----------------------

-Components Components are used to create fields in electronic documents that users can enter information.
+Components are used to create fields in electronic documents that users can enter information.
 Many different components including Signature, Check, Date, and Text are provided, and each component can be configured in detail by using the **Properties** tab.